Coloring book: Adult coloring books

 Coloring books are a form of adult therapy that saw a growth in popularity in the 2010s.
 They reportedly bring people a sense of their childhood, and help with developing fine motor skills and vision, reducing anxiety and creating focus, and relieving stress and anxiety in a manner similar to meditation.
 Concentrating on coloring may facilitate the replacement of negative thoughts and images with pleasant ones.
 Coloring books can be used in daily activities.
 The books are also a way to get away from technology, which some may regard as beneficial to people's health.
 They can also be used by people who aren't as comfortable with other extremely expressive forms of art.

 While coloring books for adults were popular in the early 1960s, those were satirical works rather than the therapeutic works that define the adult coloring book form today.
 The first commercially successful adult coloring books were published in 2012 and 2013, and began increasing in popularity in 2015.
 In April of that year, Johanna Basford brought out two coloring books titled Secret Garden and Enchanted Forest, which became the top sellers at Amazon.
 By November it was reported by Amazon.ca that the books were the most top wished for items with nine of the top ten consisting of such books.
 Also that month Crayola began offering its own line of adult coloring books.
 Publishers also began packaging some of their colouring books with pencils and CDs to support the enjoyment of this activity.
-Sales in the US continued to grow in early 2016, but began to fall by the end of the year, with fewer newcomers trying this pastime.
+In 2016, Faber-Castell, a worldwide color pencil supplier, was reported to have trouble keeping up with demand for their products due to the craze, while Blue Star Coloring sold over a million titles in one year.
+The scale of the trend in the United States began to decrease by the end of 2016.
+As of 2025, content featuring adult coloring books were part of the "cozy coloring" trend on TikTok.

 Adult coloring books are offered digitally, via ebooks, digital apps, and coloring pages that can be colored online or downloaded.
 Users' digital work-products can be saved and shared.
 Dominic Bulsuto theorized that the trend of digital purchasing helped the spread of the genre, noting that the relative anonymous nature of the act allowed customers to feel more secure perusing books they would be embarrassed to buy in real life.

-By 2016, Faber-Castell, a worldwide color pencil supplier, was reported to have trouble keeping up with demand for their products due to the craze, while Blue Star Coloring sold over a million titles in one year.